 - Eiffel Tower can also be accessed via stairs.
 Stair access tickets are only available at the tower, not sold online.
-You can only take the stairs up-to the 2nd floor.
+You can only take the stairs up-to-the 2nd floor.

 - A romantic dinner at the Eiffel tower is a GREAT way to celebrate Paris and you!
 Reserve your Eiffel tower dinner (or lunch) here.

 - Safety: Eiffel Tower is a major attraction in Paris and there is heightened security in and around the structure.
 Be careful and aware of your surroundings.
-Travel light and don’t carry additional bags or camera (or other flashy things).
+Travel light and don’t carry additional bags or cameras (or other flashy things).

 It is a wonderful sight to see the Eiffel tower shining bright at night.